starikcetin/Eflatun.SceneReference/README.md

 ![.assets/generator_menu.png](.assets/generator_menu.png)

 > [!TIP]<br/>
-> Automatic generation only outputs files during a build.
-The menu item with the file output only exists for debugging purposes.
+> Automatic generation (i.e. generation triggers) only outputs files during a build.
+With menu items, you decide whether to output files or not.

 ### In Editor Code